nanog75/hackathon/_day0/2019-02-16-understanding-day0-operations.md

 This key can be downloaded from here:
 ><https://storage.googleapis.com/tesuto-public/nanog75.key>

-Save the key in your local machine.
+Download and save the key in your local machine.
 This document assumes you saved it to ~/nanog75.key

 ```
 curl -o ~/nanog75.key https://storage.googleapis.com/tesuto-public/nanog75.key